Ever tried putting your expectations on an all-too-high pedestal – only to see them plummet right back down?

 Raise flight crew awareness’ on expectation bias

 Expectation bias is a significant challenge in aviation, where quick decisions can have serious consequences.
 Understanding the underlying mechanisms of this phenomenon and implementing proactive mitigation strategies is essential to help pilots make good decisions.
-By being aware, educated, and implementing procedural safeguards, we can ensure the skies remain safe for all travellers.
+By being aware, educated, and implementing procedural safeguards, we can ensure the skies remain safe for all travelers.

 To help pilots better understand the strength of expectation bias, we have designed the FRAMEWORK© exercise.
 This exercise is unique in that it allows the flight crew to experience firsthand how easily cognitive biases are created and how difficult it can be to manage them.
 It also provides some tools for mitigating them.